deweysasser/docker-name-proxy-server/README.md

 on port 5000 is proxied to the container on port 5000, traffic received to that name on port 81 is proxied to the container's port 82 and traffic received on port 80 is proxied to port 80.

+If you do not specify proxy.ports, it defaults to port 80.

 ## Configuring notifications